 All the class details are here:

-Over 1,000 people have this class already, and hundreds of students from last year have joined in for another round because of the Q&A support we give through all 18 weeks of the class.
+Over 2,000 people have this class already, and many alumni from previous sessions have joined in for another round because of the Q&A support we give through all 18 weeks of the class.
 We hope you’ll join us.

 Now!
 On to the question!

 Today’s question comes from the handsome and affable Andrew Lightheart, and it’s about “outcomes.”
 Or, “How do I get people to pay me already?”

 - a) it’s a very good question with a very good answer, and

 - b) Andrew emailed us to let us know that the changes he made to his website worked.
 And by “worked,” we mean he told us that he landed a $3,000 client who said “I called you because I liked what I saw on your website.”

 (Does that mean we’re implying you’ll make $3,000?
 No. For all we know, you’ll go on a six-month bender the day after you register and end up in a halfway house.
 We imply and guarantee nothing.
 NOTHING.)

 Question for Naomi and Dave: